canonical/microceph/docs/reference/commands/disk.rst

-   --db-wipe               Wipe the DB device prior to use --dry-run               Show matched devices without adding them (requires --osd-match) --encrypt               Encrypt the disk prior to use (only block devices) --osd-match string      DSL expression to match devices for OSD creation --wal-device string     The device used for WAL --wal-encrypt           Encrypt the WAL device prior to use
+   --db-wipe               Wipe the DB device prior to use --dry-run               Show matched devices without adding them (requires --osd-match) --encrypt               Encrypt the disk prior to use (only block devices) --json                  Provide dry-run output as a JSON-encoded DiskAddResponse --osd-match string      DSL expression to match devices for OSD creation --wal-device string     The device used for WAL --wal-encrypt           Encrypt the WAL device prior to use